Mapping The Afghan Pamirs Expedition - Apply

 For this we need your help.

-Each of the eight expeditions has the capacity to take between five and ten people.
+Each expedition route has the capacity to take between five and ten people.
 Each team will include a Studio D vetted leader and at least one medic certified in outdoor wilderness medicine training, plus local trekking guide and cook.
 The remaining roles—cartographer, communications, documentarian, quartermaster, and hydrationist—will be assigned to attendees and can be learned in the field.
 Everyone is expected to support each other in the running of the expedition, including contributing to the cartography and other roles.
 Don't worry if you have no experience with these roles, we have detailed procedures in place, and our Team Leaders will coach you through and be there to support you every step of the way.

 We’re open to creating new roles that support the overall mission (such as nutritionist).
 We have a core experienced team already in place to draft the Standard Operating Procedures, and a number of centralised roles including risk management, contingency planning and evacuations, local fixers, and ground crew.

-Our journey will start in Dushanbe, Tajikistan where we'll drive 4WDs down to Khorog to pick up visas and supplies, before crossing the border into Afghanistan at Ishkashim.
+Our journey will start typically in Dushanbe, Tajikistan where we'll drive 4WDs down to Khorog to pick up visas and supplies, before crossing the border into Afghanistan at Ishkashim.
 After meeting our fixers and trekking guides, we'll obtain the necessary permits, and it'll take two to four days to drive to the trailhead depending on the expedition route.

 The treks themselves mostly involve trekking at between 4,000 and 5,000m (16,000ft).
 Trekking days typically involve between five and nine hours per day, starting at the gateway to the Wakhan Corridor, along remote mountain ranges inhabited by Wakhi shepherds and sparse Kyrgyz settlements.
 The endpoint will have a magnificent view of the mountains bordering Afghanistan and Pakistan, and beyond that the Hindu Kush.

-With the trek or bikepacking complete, it will take two to three days to return to the border town of Sultan Eshkashim before heading to our guesthouse in Khorog to decompress.
+With the trek complete, it will take two to three days to return to the border town of Sultan Eshkashim before heading to our guesthouse in Khorog to decompress.
 On the way out we’ll conduct an expedition debrief to discuss the experience and share lessons learned.
 Our goal is to enable every attendee to take on increasingly adventurous travel with more insight, better skills and higher confidence.
 The expedition closes with a celebration route-team banquet.

 The expeditions end in Khorog, chosen for easy access to Tajikistan’s Pamir highway, should you decide to travel to the Silk Road town of Osh, Kyrgyzstan (3-4 days) or return to Dushanbe (1 -2 days).